Jasperredis/cerbose-lib/docs/cprint.md

 [OK]          : ...
 [OK]          : ...
 [WARN]: The padding (official name of gap) has now reset to the next shortest tag's length!
+[OK]  : Continuing tags will use this length until it gets to reset again.
 ```

 See Space Repeat Tolerance configuration in 5-9.md.